Dr Sarah Colley

 She previously worked as a Research Fellow at the Wilberforce Institute at the University of Hull, was a Project Officer on the Anti-Slavery Usable Past project and a Research Assistant on the HeadStart Hull local evaluation.

-Her published work on CSE, to date, includes a co-authored chapter with Dr Emma Stephens on 'The impact of the past on child sexual exploitation' (Colley and Stephens, 2020) as part of the AHRC-funded Anti-Slavery Usable Past project, in addition to an article in the Journal of Sexual Aggression entitled 'Perpetrators of organised child sexual exploitation (CSE) in the UK: a review of current research' (2019).
+Her published work on CSE, to date, includes a co-authored chapter titled 'Policing Child Sexual Abuse and Exploitation', as part of an edited collection; a co-authored chapter with Dr Emma Stephens titled 'The impact of the past on child sexual exploitation' (Colley and Stephens, 2020) as part of the AHRC-funded Anti-Slavery Usable Past project; and an article in the Journal of Sexual Aggression entitled 'Perpetrators of organised child sexual exploitation (CSE) in the UK: a review of current research' (2019).

 Sarah has also worked with children and young people for many years, including victim-survivors of CSE.
 She continues to volunteer for the NSPCC on their ‘Speak out, Stay safe’ schools programme.